Bulgari Hotel – This private retreat in central Milan is arguably the city’s best hotel.

 Milan’s version of the happy hour is the famous aperitivo: cocktails served with ‘free’ tapas-style appetizers.
 Every bar offers it in some form and is a great way to keep yourself going until dinner, which doesn’t usually start before 8 or 9 pm.

 - Terraza Aperol – Try-hard trendy bar owned by the eponymous and ubiquitous liquor brand of ‘spritz’ fame with a great terrace overlooking the main square.
 Enter through the Mercato del Duomo.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - Camparino – Camparino is a thoroughly Italian liquor whose inventor started this bar in 1867.
 Go for an evening Negroni or Americano aperitivo and drench yourself in Italian history and tradition.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - N’Ombra de Vin – Historic wine cellar that has served everyone from Mozart to Napoleon over the years.
 One of Milan’s favorite restaurant-bars, specializing in rare wines and cured meats.
-10-minute walk (0.5 mile).
+(0.5 mile).